UltimateBoomer/mc-smoothboot/README.md

  - Thread count is the # of threads used for each executor.
  - This modifies `parallelism` in `ForkJoinPool`.
- - **Leave Bootstrap Worker Thread Count at 1** as for some reason increasing this actually slows down game loading times.
+ - **Leave Bootstrap Worker Thread Count at 1** as it doesn't scale well with multithreading.
 This could be system dependent, so you may want to test it.
  - If Minecraft is using too much CPU, you can lower these values.
  - Conversely, if there's still headroom with the CPU usage, especially if you have a high core count CPU, you can increase Main Worker Thread Count which will improve performance.